-All glazed up and ready to be devoured!
+The cinnamon raisin scones are all glazed up and ready to be devoured!
 I hope you enjoyed this post as much as I did.
-Now I’m going to go eat another one while no one is watching! :)
+Now I’m going to go eat another one while no one is watching! 🙂

 Cinnamon Raisin Scones with Orange Fondant Glaze

-1) Preheat the oven to 425.
+- Preheat the oven to 425ºF.
 Line a baking sheet with parchment paper.
 Set aside.

 Orange Fondant Glaze

-1) Sift the powdered sugar into a medium bowl.
-Add the extract and begin whisking and adding milk until the mixture is thick but pour-able.
+- Sift the powdered sugar into a medium bowl.
+Add the orange juice and begin whisking and adding milk until the mixture is thick but pourable.
 Using a fork, drizzle large ribbons of glaze over the scones.
-Allow to set for 5 minutes before eating.
+Allow to set for 5 minutes before serving.